-Included in Secured funding of €1,009m is €700m (2022: €721m) relating to the Securitised loan facility and €309m (2022: €270m) relating to the collateralised loan facility.
-With respect to the Bank, the secured funding of €309m (2022: €270m) is exclusively related to the collateralised loan facility.
+Included in Secured funding of €618m is €600m (2024: €1,009m) relating to the Securitised loan facility and €18m (2024: €309m) relating to the collateralised loan facility.
+With respect to the Bank, the secured funding of €18m (2024: €309m) is exclusively related to the collateralised loan facility.
 Dell Technologies is acting as guarantor for the secured funding.
-The maturity of the collateralised loan is June 2025 whilst the securitised loan is currently December 2024.
+The maturity of both the collateralised loan and securitised loan is currently December 2026.

-The Group continues to hold Targeted Long-Term Refinancing Operation ("TLTRO") funding from the ECB, through the Central Bank of Ireland.
-This is categorised as Monetary Authority secured funding.
-The funding is repayable in line with the terms of the individual tranches of debt.
+The Group repaid its Targeted Long-Term Refinancing Operation ("TLTRO") funding from the ECB, through the Central Bank of Ireland during the year.
+This was categorised as Monetary Authority secured funding.